swiftlang/swift/docs/LibraryEvolution.rst

 Because a versioned class member may eventually be made public, it must be assumed that new overrides may eventually appear from outside the module unless the member is marked ``final`` or the class is not publicly subclassable.

+Non-public conformances are never considered versioned, even if both the conforming type and the protocol are versioned.

 Entities declared ``private`` may not be versioned; the mangled name of such an entity includes an identifier based on the containing file, which means moving